 We support those among us with special health challenges through our Pastoral Care Ministry which visits the sick and home-bound with the Eucharist.

 We have a Woman in Ministry Group who believe that, through Baptism, women as well as men may be called to diverse and various ministries in the church.
 Books, film, art, poetry, and music are explored to deepen the experience God in scripture, prayer and spirituality.
 Our Married Couples Group has been convening married couples with a deep commitment to the vitality of their marriage for year-long programs whose purpose is communication skill-building and the exploration of marriage spirituality.
-Our Young Adults and Young Professionals Group is composed of the next generation considering their life choices, weighing their values, and exploring what faith means in their lives through a group experience of service, study, and fellowship.
 Community is deeply meaningful to us.